David K. Dill: Personal life

 During the summer months, Dill spent time in northwestern Ontario tending to his business, Thunderhook Fly-Ins.

 Dill was diagnosed with Type 2 diabetes in his early 20s.
 He later acknowledged that he did not look after his health, allowing his weight to surpass 300 pounds.
 In 2008, he underwent gastric bypass surgery, and subsequently lost more than 150 pounds.
 As a result of diabetic nephropathy, he eventually had only 15% renal function and needed to go on dialysis or have a kidney transplant.
 He was hoping for a transplant from his sister.
 He announced that he nevertheless intended to run for re-election.
 On October 12, 2010, he received a kidney transplant at Hennepin County Medical Center in Minneapolis.
 The transplant was successful.
 He later had a pacemaker installed to treat an irregular heartbeat.

 Death

 Dill was hospitalized at the Mayo Clinic in mid-July 2015 to undergo chemotherapy.
-He died on August 8, 2015, of cancer at the age of 60 at Camp Thunderhook in Armstrong, Ontario.
+He died of cancer on August 8, 2015, at the age of 60, at Camp Thunderhook in Armstrong, Ontario.

 A funeral service was held on August 15 at the Backus Community Center in International Falls, Minnesota.